-Equipment for Paranormal Investigation Protocols
+Equipment and Protocols for Paranormal Investigators

 The protocols for equipment vary from one paranormal investigative group to another.
 If the group is well funded and organized, then the organization owns its equipment with a designated person to maintain, transport and store the equipment.
 Most groups aren't profitable enough to have this type of arsenal for group equipment and rely on each member purchasing and bringing their own equipment for the investigation.